Severe Thunderstorm Warning issued for Ellis by NWS - News Break

 Severe Thunderstorm Warning issued for Ellis by NWS

-Effective: 2021-05-26 14:25:00 CDT Expires: 2021-05-26 15:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Ellis A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 300 PM CDT FOR SOUTHERN ELLIS COUNTY At 225 PM CDT, a severe thunderstorm was located near Antonino, moving southeast at 10 mph.
+Effective: 2021-05-26 13:53:00 CDT Expires: 2021-05-26 15:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Ellis The National Weather Service in Dodge City has issued a * Severe Thunderstorm Warning for Southern Ellis County in central Kansas * Until 300 PM CDT. * At 152 PM CDT, a severe thunderstorm was located near Yocemento, moving southeast at 10 mph.
 This is a very dangerous storm.
 HAZARD...Three inch hail.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be severely injured.
-Expect shattered windows, extensive damage to roofs, siding, and vehicles.
-Locations impacted include Hays, Schoenchen, Toulon, Yocemento, Munjor and Antonino.
+Expect shattered windows, extensive damage to roofs, siding, and vehicles. * This severe thunderstorm will be near Yocemento around 200 PM CDT.
+Other locations in the path of this severe thunderstorm include Antonino, Hays, Schoenchen, Munjor and Toulon.
 TORNADO...POSSIBLE HAIL...3.00IN WIND...<50MPHalerts.weather.gov